 A Final Note On Fiber During Flares & Remission

 I know it can feel so confusing when navigating nutrition for Crohn’s and UC.

-You might be in a flare and not sure what’s truly triggering and what’s just IBD…
+You might be in a flare and not sure what’s truly triggering (maybe it’s common gut triggers like caffeine, dietary fats, spicy foods, or sugar alcohols) or is it IBD…

 You might also be in a place of unsure how to add fiber back in after years of being on a low fiber diet…

 You might even be curious about if there are supplements that can help…

 Just know that you don’t have to do it alone!